NTumbleBit/NTumbleBit/README.md

 NTumbleBit depends on NBitcoin and BouncyCastle.
 BouncyCastle is compiled inside NTumbleBit.

-# For building on Visual Studio
+# Building on Visual Studio

 I did not managed to make Visual Studio works nicely out of the box with the `project.json` file.
 So for building with Visual Studio you need the following one-time hack: